Blosc/python-blosc2/ANNOUNCE.rst

 on-disk or on the network.
 This engine also supports advanced features like reductions, filters, user-defined functions and broadcasting.

-You can read some of our tutorials on how to peform advanced computations at:
+You can read some of our tutorials on how to perform advanced computations at:

 * https://github.com/Blosc/python-blosc2/blob/main/doc/getting_started/tutorials/03.lazyarray-expressions.ipynb
 * https://github.com/Blosc/python-blosc2/blob/main/doc/getting_started/tutorials/03.lazyarray-udf.ipynb